deltachat/deltachat-pages/en/help.md

 ### How private are Delta Chat Push Notifications? {#privacy-notifications}

 Delta Chat Push Notification support avoids leakage of private information.
-It does not leak e-mail, IP address or message content (not even encrypted) to any system involved in the delivery of Push Notifications.
+It does not leak profile data, IP address or message content (not even encrypted) to any system involved in the delivery of Push Notifications.

 Here is how Delta Chat apps perform Push Notification delivery: